marko-jovanovic/Slider-Demo-Server/README.md

 ### Flaws of the current approach
 Since the docker volume is not being mounted, to make code changes you need to re-build the image and re-run the docker app.
 So, for now if you are only working od the **Slider Demo Server**, then stop the container with `docker stop slider-demo-server_server_1` and then run the app locally with command `yarn dev`.

+## Local start

+If you can't start your app from the container, then perform the following steps:

+### Step 1
+Make sure you have MySQL server running with database called `slider-demo`.
+After this make sure you've updated username and password in the connection string inside your `.env` file, otherwise the Prisma will fail to execute.

+### Step 2
+Run the command: `yarn generate`

+### Step 3
+Run the command: `yarn migrate:dev`

+### Step 4
+To run the app in production mode type the following command: `yarn start`, but if you want to run it in development mode then run: `yarn dev`